svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 Comp 7    1.94       96.1
 ```

 The cross-validated results have only one difference from the calibration and test set results — the object do not have scores values.
+Cross-validation and validation with a test set can be combined:

 ## Exploring the models